 Students seeking accommodations based on a substantially limiting disability must contact and register with The Office of Disability Resources (ODR).
 ODR engages in an interactive process to review requests for accommodations with consideration of course requirements and a student's condition, history, and request.
 Once registration is complete, a student will meet with ODR staff to discuss eligibility and appropriate accommodations.
 ODR will contact and inform course faculty of needed accommodations.
+Students with approved accommodations must request instructors view their Academic Adjustment/Accommodation Plan via the ODR Modules & Test Proctoring site.
+Accommodations are not applicable to previous class activities or assignments.
 Faculty are very willing to assist students based on ODR's recommendations.